RyanSelesnik/Ambient-Temperature-Measurement-System/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-*School of Electrical and Information Engineering, University of the Witwatersrand, Johannesburg 2050, South Africa*

 This project aims to engineer a system capable of measuring the temperature of the surrounding environment and displaying the result to the user.

 # Features